Skip to content

 Placeholder text "Ask anything about {company}" "How can we help you?"

-Welcome message: On first expansion in copilot mode, the widget displays a synthetic "assistant" message with up to 3 dynamic follow-up questions related to the current page (e.g., "Where to find my SIREN number?" on a form asking for it).
+Welcome message: On first expansion in form assistant mode, the widget displays a synthetic "assistant" message with up to 3 dynamic follow-up questions related to the current page (e.g., "Where to find my SIREN number?" on a form asking for it).

-Mobile restriction: Copilot mode is never enabled on mobile devices.
-On mobile, the widget always uses the default form factor regardless of the feature flag setting.
+Mobile restriction: Form assistant is never enabled on mobile devices.
+On mobile, the widget always falls back to the default flow.
+The copilot layout toggle is also desktop-only.

-When activated: See Widget Display Logic for the complete decision flowchart.
+When activated: See Widget Display Logic and Expanded Layout Resolution.

 Component-Level View States